Vinesauce: Philanthropy

 In 2014, Vinesauce created the Vinesauce is HOPE charity drive, a variety gaming stream where proceeds go to the Pediatric Cancer Research Foundation (PCRF); former Vinesauce member Hootey is credited with the idea for the event.
 In 2017 the Vinesauce is HOPE stream raised over $137,000 and in 2019 they raised over $218,000.

 Red Vox

-Red Vox is a rock band formed by Vinny and drummer Mike (Jabroni Mike) in 2015.
+Red Vox is a rock band formed by Vinny and former drummer Mike (Jabroni Mike) in 2015.
 Their music is primarily alternative rock with influences from psychedelic rock.
 Vinny has stated that rock bands such as Radiohead, Nirvana, Pink Floyd and Tame Impala were inspirations for the group's music.

+Red Vox has released 6 albums (Note: Visions and Afterthoughts, while first released separately, are advertised by the band as one double album.) and 2 EPs in total.
 Their second album Another Light was released in 2017 and peaked at #13 on the Billboard Top Heatseekers chart.
-They have released 6 albums and 2 EPs in total.
 In 2024, Mike left the band due to health problems.
+On January 26, 2026, Vinny was invited by CNN to speak on the gradual growth of his band and the development of their 6th album, Retcon.
+Later that year, Vinny spoke about the release of his band's 7th album, Pigeonhole, in an interview with CBS News.

+Live Performances

-Red Vox performed their biggest show to date for an audience of "between 1200 and 1500" at MAGFest in January 2025.
+Red Vox began performing live in 2016.
+They performed their biggest show to date for an audience of "between 1200 and 1500" at MAGFest in January 2025.
+The band went on tour in summer 2026, including a performance at Thalia Hall in Chicago for an audience of 800.